astral-sh/uv/docs/guides/integration/github.md

 jobs: ...
 ```

-ii.
-Job-specific Environment Variables

-Set the variable for a specific job within the workflow:
+Or, opt-in for a specific job in the workflow:

 ```yaml title="example.yml"
 jobs: